cram2/pycram/examples/pose.md

 print(default_pose)
 ```

-In case no parameter is provided the defualt parameter are:
+In case no parameter is provided the default parameter are:

 * position: ```[0, 0, 0]```
 * orientation: ```[o, 0, 0, 1]```